 How Often Are You Going To Use It?

 Think about how often you’re going to use your metal detector first of all.
 Is it going to be something you do every weekend or a once in a while adventure?
 This is the first placed to start.
 Many detectors available these days are amazing and no matter which one you purchase it’s going to be a great investment.
 As with anything, the more money you choose to spend the more features and bells and whistles you’ll find.

 Consider where you’ll be using it.
-Are you going to be near the coast, near property that is known for gold prospecting, or in a place where antique coins and other objects are known to be found?
-There are specialty detectors that you can purchase that will help with more in depth searching or simpler ones for simpler items that you can find with a stroll along the coast.
-Most detectors for the most part will work for detecting quite a lot so if you are a beginner starting out with a relatively cheaper one can be as rewarding as the bigger more lavish ones.
+Are you going to be near the coast, near a property that is known for gold prospecting, or in a place where antique relics and other objects are known to be found?
+There are specialty detectors that you can purchase that will help with more in-depth searching or simpler ones for simpler items that you can find with a stroll along the coast.
+Most detectors, for the most part, will work for detecting quite a lot so if you are a beginner starting out with a relatively cheaper one can be as rewarding as the bigger more lavish ones.
 Some have different speeds and some may weigh a bit more than others.
-These are all features to consider when choosing a detector.

 What About Your Budget?

 Keep your budget in mind as well when choosing the detector for you.
-Prices vary from one model to another and the good news is that typically you can find the perfect detector for you regardless of what you have to put towards it.
-Decide how much you can spend first and then dive in to looking for a model.
+Prices vary from one brand to another and the good news is that typically you can find the perfect detector for you regardless of what you have to put towards it.
+Decide how much you can spend first and then dive into looking for a model.
 This eliminates temptation and disappointment that you can’t start with one of the higher end models.
 Some people get involved in the hobby and spend too much and later on decide it’s not their cup of tea.
-Others, decide that this is what they want and then they can later on spend more money on a better model.
+Others, decide that this is what they want and then they can, later on, spend more money on a better model.